unrealhoang/unrealhoang.github.io/content/my_blog.md

 This is `/dev/random`.

-A biased quantum-based random generator (my brain).
+Some random bits from a biased quantum-based random generator, or so-called my brain.

-Test update here

 <!-- more -->
-Test

-Test more
-## Test
-Test more more
-More
+Got ya, that's all of it.